Wednesday, 24 August 2011

 Virginia recorded my views in Hindi also.

-The art installation was set up an underground hall from 14th century.
-Along the 700 hundred year old tombs, there were our images on the walls.
+The art installation was set up in an underground hall from 14th century in the cemetery.
+Along the 700 hundred year old tombs, she had placed our images on the walls.
 We were 12 persons representing 12 different religions and cultures.
 We all spoke our views about death in our languages.
-People could also read our views.
+So people, while looking at our "dead" pictures, could also read our views about death.

 It was a wonderful sensorial experience.
 And, there was enormous diversity in our views about death.
 Virginia says that this multi-media art work was very inspiring for her.
 Now she is planning to involve even more persons and one day come out with a book about it.